talmolab/sleap/docs/tutorial.rst

 3. Prediction and proofreading, final network predictions of body-part positions and proofreading of track identities in full videos.

+This tutorial covers stage 1 and the first half of stage 2.
+For the rest of the process, see :ref:`part2`.

 Stage 1: Creating a project
 ---------------------------